-Construction has begun to transform the limited service MBTA Yawkey Commuter Rail Station into a full service commuter rail station.
-The new Yawkey Station is fully funded by the Commonwealth of Massachusetts and will deliver a variety of transportation improvements and will contribute significantly to the transit oriented development of the Longwood Medical Area (LMA), Fenway Park and the Fenway/Kenmore/Audubon Circle neighborhoods.
+Construction has been completed to transform the MBTA Yawkey Commuter Rail Station into a full service commuter rail station.
+The new Yawkey Station was fully funded by the Commonwealth of Massachusetts and will deliver a variety of transportation improvements and will contribute significantly to the transit oriented development of the Longwood Medical Area (LMA), Fenway Park and the Fenway/Kenmore/Audubon Circle neighborhoods.

 Yawkey Station will increase mobility for people in the Longwood Medical Area, and MASCO will continue to provide a free shuttle bus service between the Station and the Longwood Medical Area.